caiogeraldes/icagl2025/abstract.md

 interaction between such factors and extralinguistic factors such as authorship and genre.
-This analysis relies on the graphical causal analysis (e.g. Pearl 2009) and Bayesian modeling (e.g. McElreath 2020), which I argue that could enhance the results of data driven linguistic research by including at the quantitative analysis the qualitative knowledge built on the Ancient Greek and general linguistics.
+This analysis relies on the graphical causal analysis (e.g. Pearl 2009) and Bayesian modeling (e.g. McElreath 2020), which I argue could enhance the results of data driven linguistic research by including at the quantitative analysis the qualitative knowledge built on the Ancient Greek and general linguistics.
 This is particularly important as semantic and